- Informed Consent

 - You are able to use the information to make a decision that you think is in your own best interest.

 - You share your decision with your doctor or treatment team.

-If you have gone through these steps and decide to agree to the treatment or procedure, you are usually asked to sign a paper called a consent form.
+If you have gone through these steps and decide to get the treatment or procedure, you are usually asked to sign a paper called a consent form.
 The completed and signed consent form is a legal document that lets your doctor go ahead with the treatment plan.
 The consent form names the procedure or treatment to be done.
 The rest of the form may be very general, stating only that you have been told about the risks of the treatment and other available options.
 Or it may be very detailed, outlining what the risks and other options are.
-Depending on how it’s presented, you may sign for one certain procedure or treatment, or you may give blanket approval for any treatments and procedures that the health provider decides are needed.
+Depending on how it’s presented, you may sign for one certain procedure or treatment, or you may give approval for any treatments and procedures that the health provider decides are needed.